Home

 East Asia, the Indo-Pacific area, the Red Sea, Persian Gulf, Mediterranean

-Sea, South Africa and in the Caribbean. |
+Sea, South Africa and in the Caribbean

 Biwa Pearls

-schlegeli in Lake Biwa, Japan, the country's largest freshwater lake.
+Cultivated with Hyriopsis schlegeli in Lake Biwa, Japan, the country's largest freshwater lake.

 Environmental conditions have contributed to the demise of pearl production.